scalatra/scalatra.g8/README.md

 Use [g8](http://github.com/n8han/giter8) template to get a Scalatra web service up and running quickly.

+## About this template ##

+This template is forked from :  [scalatra/scalatra.g8](https://github.com/scalatra/scalatra-sbt.g8).
+If you would like to refer to original project, please check that link as well.

+## What was changed ##

+1. After forked, I added sub projects (domainTier, dataTier, common) three layers.

+The purpose of layering is to separate the presentation layer out of the project.
+We should have better domain/data layer to avoid cross reference in project as well.

+2. Use jetty for sandbox testing.
+In Jetty, configure it to run in debug mode, listen on port 5005.

 ## Use this template ##

 [g8](httphttps://github.com/foundweekends/giter8) template to get a Scalatra web service up and running quickly.